 No. ICANN plans to hold additional rounds in the future.
 The exact dates for these future rounds are not yet available.
-Applicants who are not selected in previous rounds may re-apply in future rounds.
+"Applicants who are unsuccessful may re-apply in future rounds.

 Application Process

 Who can apply for a new gTLD?